Ball court/plaza sites of Puerto Rico and the U.S. Virgin Islands

-Ball Court/Plaza Sites of Puerto Rico and the U.S. Virgin Islands are the subject of a Multiple Property Submission to the National Register of Historic Places (NRHP) in the U.S. territories of Puerto Rico and the Virgin Islands.
+Ball court/plaza sites of Puerto Rico and the U.S. Virgin Islands are the subject of a multiple property submission to the National Register of Historic Places (NRHP) in the U.S. territories of Puerto Rico and the Virgin Islands.
 The submission consists of 56 archaeological sites containing bateyes (53 sites in Puerto Rico and 3 sites on the island of St. Croix), out of which five have been inscribed in the NRHP.

 List of ball court/plaza sites

-The following list includes all known ball court sites in the United States territories in the Caribbean as identified by the State Historic Preservation Offices (SHPOs) of the Commonwealth of Puerto Rico and the Territory of the U.S. Virgin Islands, documented and surveyed by the National Register Programs Division with the Southeast Regional Office of the National Park Service.
+The following list includes all known ball court sites in the United States territories in the Caribbean as identified by the State Historic Preservation Offices of the commonwealth of Puerto Rico and the territory of the U.S. Virgin Islands, documented and surveyed by the National Register Programs Division with the Southeast Regional Office of the National Park Service.